marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

     - Pair of plots showing numbers of iterations and of distinct solutions, respectively.
     - Distributions of distances between neighbor solutions.

+#.
+Plots illustrating the clusters (if enabled in configuration).
+    Two plots showing the clusters in two and three dimension projections, as well as plot that shows only centres of clusters in three dimensions.

 Summary
 -------